Bayesian Inference of Spreading Processes on Networks: Discussion

 \section{Discussion}

 We have introduced a likelihood-free Bayesian inference scheme for studying spreading processes on networks.
-The framework is able to estimate jointly the parameters of the spreading process and the identity of the seed node, and it is also able to quantify the associated uncertainty.
+The framework is able to estimate jointly the parameters of the spreading process and the identity of the seed-node, and it is also able to quantify the associated uncertainty.
 We show that our inferential framework is robust to different network topologies, contagion processes and length of the observation period (number of observations).
-Both in the synthetic and the empirical applications, Bayes estimators of the parameters and the seed nodes are concentrated around their respective true values.
-In general, we find that performing inference on spreading process parameters is considerably easier than performing inference on the identity of the seed nodes.
-This is intuitive since inference on the infection seed nodes only makes use of the observations in a single time step (the first one in a sequence of many), whereas inference on spreading process parameters can leverage information present in the entire sequence of observations.
+Both in the synthetic and the empirical applications, the Bayes estimators of the parameters and the seed-nodes are concentrated around their respective true values.
+In general, we find that performing inference on spreading process parameters is considerably easier than performing inference on the seed-nodes, as the variance of the marginal posterior density of spreading process parameters are smaller than the one of the seed-node, while we use uniform prior density for both of them.
+This is intuitive since inference on the infection seed-nodes only makes use of the observations in a single time step (the first one in a sequence of many), whereas inference on spreading process parameters can leverage information present in the entire sequence of observations.
+This asymmetry might also be due to the choice of the summary statistics and the distance measure, which may contain more information on the spreading process parameters.
 We also find that inference is generally more difficult on more homogeneous networks, whether model generated (synthetic) or empirical.
 On synthetic networks, our inference scheme was more accurate for spreading processes propagating on a \ba network with a fat-tailed power-law degree distribution than an \er network with a more concentrated Poisson degree distribution.
-Similarly, our framework performed better on the empirical Facebook network than the Indian village network, where the latter has a more homogeneous degree distribution due to the use of name generators in network ascertainment, which impose an upper bound on the number of acquaintances that may be nominated \citep{holland1973structural}, which has been shown to affect the speed and size of epidemics simulated on such networks \citep{harling2016impact}.
+Similarly, our framework performed better on the empirical Facebook network than the Indian village network, where the latter has a more homogeneous degree distribution due to the use of name generators in network ascertainment, which impose an upper bound on the number of acquaintances that may be nominated \cite{holland1973structural}, which has been shown to affect the speed and size of epidemics simulated on such networks \cite{harling2016impact}.
+The flexibility of our method allows for many generalizations.
+For example, one could incorporate nodal covariates in the spreading process to account for different levels of epidemic risk and social influence.
 The most important limitation of our approach is the assumption of observing all infected persons at all time steps, as well as the assumption that the network structure is fully known.
 Fortunately there is a large literature on Bayesian methods on missing data, and incorporating some of these approaches in our inference scheme is a promising direction for future research in this area.
+Given the generality of the Bayesian inference scheme, the methodology presented here can be extended to situations where we have more than one seed-node \cite{prakash2012spotting}, we have only noisy/partial observations \cite{sundareisan2015hidden} at fixed time points, or when the starting time of the spreading process is not known.
+Past research on seed-node inference has assumed that the exact infection times and the transmission delays along each edge of the network are known and are jointly distributed following a fixed parametric distribution \cite{pinto2012locating, farajtabar2015back, spinelli2017back}.
+Though in this manuscript we consider epidemics for which the state of the nodes are observed at some discrete time points and threshold models \cite{GranovetterThreshold_1978, centola2007complex, Fink_AAAI_2016} which may not satisfy the assumption of fixed distribution for transmission delays along all the edges.
+Our methodology can be also applied to the continuous time processes studied in \cite{pinto2012locating, farajtabar2015back, spinelli2017back}.